Cosmosinagalaxy/MathSpot/README.md

 **Roles**

 **We have 2 people find game sites and one person decorates it.** **Of course we also need someone to code everything and that would be me**

+***Making a Github page***

+**its very easy to make a github page like this isnt a real page but this is a example https://cosmosinagalaxy.github.io/MathSpotWebsites/ or smh else**